PlasmaPy/PlasmaPy/docs/development/doc_guide.rst

   at the beginning of a sentence and for "degree Celsius".

 * Physical unit symbols should not be formatted as math.
-If units are needed inside a math block, use LaTeX_'s ``\mbox`` command as in the example below.
-A tilde will need to precede the unit so that
+If units are needed inside a math block, use LaTeX_'s ``\text`` command as in the example below.
+The backslash followed by a space is needed to have a space between the number and the units.

   .. code-block:: rst